This best practices document is a work-in-progress and is not comprehensive.

 Requires active and security-conscious participation in the network.

-A bonded node that is unreachable or otherwise invalid will be unable to accept new policies, and miss out on inflation rewards.
-The bonded stake will remain locked until the entire commitment is completed.
+A PRE node that is unreachable or otherwise invalid will be unable to accept new policies, and miss out on inflation rewards.

-The worker’s ethereum account must have enough ether to pay for transaction gas; however, it is not necessary (and potentially risky) to hold NU tokens on a worker’s account for any reason.
+It is not necessary (and potentially risky) to hold NU/T tokens on an Operator’s account for any reason.

 Runtime Diligence an be exercised by:

-Secure the worker’s keystore used on the deployment host.
+Secure the node’s keystore used on the deployment host.